 DISCLAIMER: The writing style is not serious, the message is.

 Divide and map.
-Now. – the damn project – helps mappers by dividing a big area into smaller planar shapes that people can map together.
+Now. – the damn project – helps mappers by dividing a big area into smaller squares that people can map together.

 1 post - 1 participant